 Does the weather seem to bring on a migraine?
 You’re not imagining it.
 The fall in barometric pressure may be to blame.
 Here’s how to minimize your suffering.

-Does the weather report sometimes have you worried that you’ll develop a pounding migraine?
-Whether it’s an approaching thunderstorm or a bright sunny day — both can wreak havoc on your head.
+Does the weather report often have you worried you’ll see a migraine in your forecast?
+Whether it’s an approaching thunderstorm or even a bright sunny day — either one can leave you with a pounding headache.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-You can’t control the weather, but you can take steps to minimize the your risk, severity and treatment of a headache or migraine attack by following some best practices.”
+“And while you can’t control the weather, you can take steps to minimize the your risk, severity and treatment of a headache or migraine attack by following some best practices.”